-Actions by the Organisation for Economic Co-operation and Development (OECD), by the UK and by individual jurisdictions to address base erosion and profit shifting could have adverse tax consequences for the Athora Group
+Actions by the Organisation for Economic Co-operation and Development ("OECD"), by the European Union, by the UK and by individual jurisdictions to address base erosion and profit shifting could have adverse tax consequences for the Athora Group

-The ongoing initiatives in furtherance of the OECD's base erosion and profit shifting (BEPS) project have changed, and will continue to change, the risk dynamics faced by Athora's business.
-In particularity, the OECD's BEPS recommendations are directed at counteracting the effects of tax havens and preferential tax regimes in countries around the world.
+The ongoing initiatives in furtherance of the OECD's base erosion and profit shifting ("BEPS") project have changed, and will continue to change, the risk dynamics faced by Athora's business.
+The OECD's BEPS recommendations are directed at counteracting preferential tax regimes in countries around the world.